yaobinwen/robin_on_rails/blockchain/README.md

 - Time point #1: when the wallet started to "mine" the previous block;
 - Time point #2: when the wallet finishes incoporating the block into its own copy of the blockchain.

+Now we know how the blocks are created.
+How are they chained?

+We had learned earlier that every user's wallet has a full copy of the entire blockchain(the ledger).
+For most of the time, the blockchain is straightforward and doesn't have any fork.
+Therefore, when the wallet incoporates a new block into the blockchain, it simply adds the new block to the tip of the blockchain, making the blockchain one block longer than before.

+However, there are occasions in which the blockchain may have forks.
+When a fork occurs to the blockchain, the wallet will always treat the longer forked chain as the "trustable" blockchain.
+It doesn't matter if the longer chain records the correct transactions or not.
+As long as a forked chain is longer than the other, it is considered the "truth".
+In other words, if the attacker can somehow create a fork that contains false information and make this fork grow faster, hence longer, than the fork that contains the true information, the blockchain system will treat this false fork as "truth".

+Therefore, maintaining the security of the blockchain is to make sure the honest users control enough computational power so the forked chain of true truth always grows faster than the potentially malicious fork.

+Let's use some examples to show how the attackers may succeed or fail.

+Let's still consider the small bitcoin network that only had Alice, Bob, Caroline, and Satoshi, all of whom were honest users.
+In this case, the blockchain was always secure and trustable.

+Later, a new user David joined the network.
+Initially, he was an honest user.
+He sold some personal stuff to Alice and Bob in two transactions and obtained totally 15 bitcoins.

 (To be continued...)

 ## Questions

 - [ ] When a new user joins the bitcoin network, how does he get the copy of the previously constructed blockchain?
+- [ ] How exactly does double-spending happen?
+I can't seem to understand how it could happen in the real world.

 ## References